Prepare Your Home For Winter

 Make use of timers to turn on heating before you get up and off again before you leave home.
 Many people use electric blankets to heat their beds, then turn them off before going to sleep.

-Some ceiling fans have a switch that enable the movement of the blades to be reversed.
+Some ceiling fans have a switch that enables the movement of the blades to be reversed.
 This can force down any warm air that has moved up to the ceiling.

 After giving your house the once-over, move your armchair closer to the fire to beat the winter chill.